baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and

 \subsection{The Superiority Design}

-The superiority design tests whether the experimental condition is superior to or better than the control condition (see the first row of Fig~\ref{fig:diagram}).
+The superiority design tests whether the experimental condition is superior to the control condition (see the first row of Fig~\ref{fig:diagram}).
 Conceptually, the superiority design consists of a one-sided test due to its inherent directionality.
-However, researchers often conduct a two-sided test instead and confirm afterwards that the results follow the expected direction.
-Given a one-sided test, the null hypothesis states that the true population effect size is zero, whereas the alternative hypotheses states that the true population effect size is larger than zero:
+The null hypothesis $\mathcal{H}_0$ states that the true population effect size is zero, whereas the alternative hypotheses $\mathcal{H}_1$ states that the true population effect size is larger than zero:

-with a two-sided test, the null hypothesis is the same as in the one-sided test and the alternative hypothesis states that the true population effect size is unequal to zero: